boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/number-card.md

 ![Series with image](/static/assets/visualizing-data/visualization-widgets/images/number-card/image-in-series.png)

-> **NOTE:**  The image will be hidden automatically, if the width of the number card is low.
+> **NOTE:**  The image will be hidden automatically if the width of the number card is low.
 An information icon will display the message as highlighted in the following image.

 ![Information icon](/static/assets/visualizing-data/visualization-widgets/images/number-card/info-icon.png)

 #### Background image

-Like the image option, you can also configure the `background image` of the Number Card.
+Similar to the image option, you can also configure the `background image` of the Number Card.

 ![Background image](/static/assets/visualizing-data/visualization-widgets/images/number-card/background-field.png)